brugal/wolfcamql/README-wolfcam.txt

   cvar cg_fragTokenAccuracyStyle  (0: "35%", 1: "35", 2:  "0.35")

   Icon tokens are automatically scaled to the height of the surrounding text.
+The type of scaling can be controled with cg_fragIconHeightFixed.

+  cvar cg_fragIconHeightFixed  for frag and obiturary messages controls whether icon height is based on the height of the surrounding text (leads to variable icon sizes) or on a fixed height value per font (matches quake live)

-  Scaling settings like %{iconscale ...} and cg_drawFragMessageIconScale are applied after the automatic scaling.
+  Scaling settings like %{iconscale ...} and cg_drawFragMessageIconScale are applied after automatic scaling based on text height.

 ---------------------------------------------------------